mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 I have also extensive experience with experiment design and statistical inference in **cognitive science**.
 In my master's research I conducted on an experimental investigation on the **mental representations of textual narratives**.
 In my research visit to **UC Berkeley's Concepts and Cognition Lab**, I have conducted research on the **cognitive science of explanations**.
 I have also taught introductory statistics courses for psychology students that included **descriptive and inferential statistical methods** for social sciences.

+In a work presented at the Summer Institute on Bounded Rationality in **Max Planck Institute on Human Development** I have presented exploratory work to investigate the effect of model complexity on survival in high uncertainty environments, using **agent-based modeling.**

-Images courtesy of BAM Research Group.
+_Images courtesy of BAM Research Group_